kubevirt/community/design-proposals/api-review.md

 - Tools and tests: Tools and automation that can be helpful to reduce human burden and errors to carry-out api changes

 More details on each of the aforementioned items is highlighted below in separate sections.
+## Contributors responsibilities
+* Contributors must explain why the API change is needed, which functionality it adds and who requested it.
+They should include links to github issues, email threads or any other public document where users request this functionality.
+* Contributors should contact the users who requested the functionality via the channel they have used, to give them the opportunity to review the API.
+We do not want to define an API that the user finds inconvenient.
 ## Process for api reviewers
 Recent changes to reviewer guidelines recommend forming small groups in specific areas of expertise. sig-api-reviews is one such group.
 This group will be responsible for: